It’s About Truth

 Not the truth other people believed about my life.

-The truth I already knew but hadn’t allowed myself to face.
+The truth I already knew, but hadn’t allowed myself to face.

-Once that truth became visible, something shifted.
+And once that truth became visible, something shifted.

 Decisions that once felt impossible became obvious.